 Are photographs of an ancient statue with a QR code instead of a face reliable?

-A picture with a very unusual statue is distributed in social networks-according to users, Mayan Indians came up with QR codes a few millennia ago.
-We checked the reliability of this photo.
+A photo with a very unusual statue is being circulated on social networks - according to users, the Mayan Indians invented QR codes several thousand years ago.
+We have verified the authenticity of this photo.

-In November 2021, users shared images Facebook, Twitter, Livejournal and other social networks.
-Photos of a statue with a face in the form of a QR code appeared on the Internet earlier: for example, in 2020 in Instagram, and in 2018-in Russian And Ukrainian regional media.
-It has gained particular popularity on resources dedicated otherworldly phenomena And aliens.
+In November 2021, images were shared by users Facebook, Twitter, LiveJournal and other social networks.
+A photo of a statue with a face in the form of a QR code has appeared on the Internet before: for example, in 2020 in Instagram, and in 2018 - in Russian And Ukrainian regional media.
+It gained particular popularity on resources dedicated to otherworldly phenomena And aliens.

-Judging by the search results of Google, which became a viral photo first appeared on the network in 2015.
-At the same time, among the sites where it is presented, there were no museums or sites about recent archaeological finds-mainly a picture is mentioned by users of the blog-platforms like Pikabu or 9GAG.
-None of the resources with this photo saying who, where and when it was made.
+Judging by Google search results, the viral photo first appeared on the Internet in 2015.
+At the same time, among the sites where it was presented, there were no museums or sites about recent archaeological finds - the image was mainly mentioned by users of blogging platforms like Pikabu or 9gag.
+None of the resources with this photo say who, where or when it was taken.

-In the same 2015, users began to understand where the strange statue came from.
-The QR code was Invented Only in the mid-1990s, so he could not appear on a statue, which supposedly several hundred, or even thousands of years.
-Other details attracted attention: for example, the square head of the statue for some reason discarded a round shadow.
+Also in 2015, users began to figure out where the strange statue came from.
+QR code was invented only in the mid-1990s, so there is no way he could have appeared on a statue that is supposedly several hundred or even thousands of years old.
+Other details also attracted attention: for example, the square head of the statue for some reason cast a round shadow.

-Activist Mike West Transferred The code from the statue to the machine -readable format.
-It turned out that he leads to the website of the Alteco Mexico store, where electronic components and parts are sold.
-West suggested that the statue was either part of the unusual exhibition that Alteco sponsored, or the artist simply chose a random QR code to create his work.
-The fact that this statue has nothing to do with the Indians or History, the activist is sure, but, unfortunately, we, unfortunately, have not yet been able to establish the author of the work.
+Activist Mike West translated code from the statue into a machine-readable format.
+It turned out that it leads to the website of the Alteco Mexico store, where electronic components and parts are sold.
+West speculated that the statue was either part of an unusual exhibition sponsored by Alteco, or that the artist simply picked a random QR code to create his work.
+The activist is sure that this statue has nothing to do with the Indians or history, but neither he nor we, unfortunately, have yet been able to identify the author of the work.

 Not true